How can I help you?

 import 'zone.js';

-bootstrapApplication(AppComponent).catch((err) => console.error(err));Apply Color Mapping
+bootstrapApplication(AppComponent).catch((err) => console.error(err));Apply color mapping

-Specify color and value in colorMapping property.
-Here ‘#D84444’ is specified for ‘Trump’ and ‘#316DB5’ is specified for ‘Clinton’.
+Specify the color and value in the colorMapping property.
+Here ‘#D84444’ is specified for ‘Permanent’ and ‘#316DB5’ is specified for ‘Non-Permanent’.

 import { Component, OnInit } from '@angular/core';